RamseyK/ByteBufferCpp/README.md

 Looking for ByteBuffer in C?
 Try https://github.com/RamseyK/ByteBufferC

 ## Why Byte Buffer?
--Relative and Absolute get() & put() methods
+* Relative and Absolute get() & put() methods
--Easier to work with than a raw byte array
+* Easier to work with than a raw byte array
--Read and Write large amounts of data
+* Read and Write large amounts of data
--Easy way to manipulate or create custom data structures
+* Easy way to manipulate or create custom data structures

 ## Example usage scenarios
--HTTP: Request & Response parsers
+* HTTP: Request & Response parsers
--Packets: Parse or Create custom packets to send over the network in a quick and easy manner
+* Packets: Parse or Create custom packets to send over the network in a quick and easy manner

 # Acknowledgements

-17 January 2016: Additions from upstream fork by Ashley Davis (SgtCoDFish)
+* 17 January 2016: Additions from upstream fork by Ashley Davis (SgtCoDFish)

 # License
 Apache License v2.0.
 See LICENSE file.